karazy/faz2googledrive/README.md

-faz2kindle
+faz2drive
 ==========

-faz2kindle is a script to automatically download faz.net e-paper abonements and send them to your Amazon Kindle.
+faz2drive is a script to automatically download faz.net e-paper abonements and send them to your Google Drive.

-To run the script check the sample.py
+To run the script check the execute_FAZ_loader.py

 Attention: a valid e-paper abo is required to run this script.